 - How does she rate and review books?

-Overall, the blanket review policy is this: I am not a professional, and therefore everything that I read is because I have personally expressed interest in reading it.
+Overall, the blanket review policy is this: Everything that I read is because I have personally expressed interest in reading it.
 Most of the time, the books I review are ones that I have checked out of the library, have been loaned or gifted from someone, or have been purchased for my own personal book collection.
-I accept no compensation for my reviews- I blog solely for the enjoyment of reading and writing.
+I accept no monetary compensation for my reviews- I blog solely for the enjoyment of reading and writing.

-Currently, I AM accepting review requests.
-However, I am limiting those requests to those from verified publishers, who may contact me here.
+Currently, I AM NOT accepting review requests.
+However, I am limiting those requests to those from verified publishers.
+I will not accept self-published novels.

 If I was contacted in the past about writing a review and accepted, it has been noted in the review blog post that a copy of the book (in whichever format specified) was given to me in exchange for an honest review.